MuditKumarR/IIT-J_BDM_Project_G23AI2037/README.md

 ---

 ## Project Management
-The project was managed collaboratively by a team of five members under the guidance of our supervisor.
+The project was managed collaboratively by a team of 3 members under the guidance of our supervisor.
 A structured approach was taken for:
 - **Requirement gathering:** Understanding data needs and project goals.
 - **Task allocation:** Efficient distribution of responsibilities.
 - **Milestone tracking:** Ensuring timely completion of tasks.